Specialty Podcast: The Construction Industry Landscape and How Contractors Should Manage Their Surety Portfolios

 Welcome back to another Alliant Specialty Podcast.
 I'm Michael Cusack, and I am the head of the specialty practice at Alliant which consists of 13 national industry verticals.
 The largest of which happens to be our Construction Services Group and we've spent the last decade in construction hiring the best talent we could find across the country.
-And we've hired hundreds of top tier brokers across the United States.
+And we've hired hundreds of top-tier brokers across the United States.
 And the latest addition to our staff has been Chris Murphy.
-Chris was a 30-year travelers executive in the charity space, and we pursued because he had such a unique insight in the business, great acumen around construction and a real passion to serve clients and develop solutions that that would be valued by contractors across the country.
+Chris was a 30-year travelers executive in the charity space, and we pursued because he had such a unique insight in the business, great acumen around construction, and a real passion to serve clients and develop solutions that would be valued by contractors across the country.
 So, Chris, happy to have you with us today.

 Chris Murphy (00:55):

 Thanks, Mike.
 Happy to be here.